 - Set the Send Diversion Header field to y.
-This field provides additional information to the network if the call has been re-directed.
-This is needed to support call forwarding of inbound call back to PSTN and Extension to Cellular (EC500) call scenario. - Set the Support Request History field to n.
-This parameter determines if History-Info header will be excluded in the call-redirection INVITE from the enterprise. - Set the Telephone Event Payload Type to 101, the value is preferred by MTS Allstream. - Set the Convert 180 to 183 for Early Media field to y.
+Set the Support Request History field to n.
+This parameter determines History-Info header will be excluded in the call-redirection INVITE from the enterprise. - Set the Telephone Event Payload Type to 101, the value is preferred by MTS Allstream.